 Want to quickly build a great user interface for your XPages applications?
-The Rapid XPages Development using Application Layout and Dojo UI Controls course takes a deep dive into many of the new controls now included standard in IBM Notes and Domino 9).
+The Rapid XPages Development using Application Layout and Dojo UI Controls course takes a deep dive into many of the controls in the Extension Library or IBM Upgrade Pack 1 (and included standard in IBM Notes and Domino 9).
 These controls will empower you to make your XPages applications look and function great with a minimal amount of time.
 Learn how to maximize the Form Table and Dynamic View Panel to build XPages that surface Domino forms and views.
 Then take your application to a Web 2.0 look with the many many Dojo controls to allow user input with sliders, spinners, drop down selections, date-time pickers and much more.
 Use dialog controls such as the value and name picker dialog controls, tooltips and the InPlace Form control to provide for editing the information right in a view.
 Learn how to use the very powerful Data View control to surface Domino views.
 Then use the Application Layout control and the related navigation controls to be able to create one custom control that is the backbone of your application user interface.
 Different design layouts are presented to give you the experience you need to take what you have learned and immediately apply it to your applications.

 |This course covers advanced techniques such as:

 - Using the Dump Object to help in debugging

 - The Form Table control to create, display, and edit documents

 - Take advantage of the Dojo controls to spice up your XPages with sliders, spinners, drop-down selections, date-time pickers and more